-Claim: Bacteria formed on cut onions and potatoes are responsible for more food poisoning than is spoiled mayonnaise.
+Bacteria formed on cut onions and potatoes are responsible for more food poisoning cases than spoiled mayonnaise.

 Written by Zola Gorgon – author of several cookbooks.